TimeEval/evaluation-paper/docs/notebooks/Algorithms.md

 ## Overview

 We implemented __71__ of the total collection.
 These implemented algorithms are used in our evaluation.
+The following table shows all categorized algorithms.
+Column _Implemented_ shows which algorithms we used in the evaluation.

 <div>
 <style scoped>